atet/flutter/README.md

 # Quickest Flutter Setup Yet!

-Want to start making apps and stop messing with troubleshooting Flutter installation?
-Look no further, get up and running in 10 minutes by just installing the bare-bones dependencies needed for Android mobile development with the Flutter development environment.
+*Want to stop messing with troubleshooting complex Flutter installations and start making apps?*

+**Look no further!** Get up and running in 10 minutes by just installing the bare-bones dependencies needed for Android mobile development.

 ----------------------------------------------------------------------------